 It’s 5am and I’m lying in bed at the Rydges Hotel at Sydney airport.
-Mum is snoring away beside me and I’ve given up trying to get to sleep because we have to be up at 6 to pack our gear and head across the road for our 15.5 hour flight to Vancouver.
+Mum is sleeping beside me and I’ve given up trying because we have to be up at 6 to pack our gear and head across the road for our 15.5 hour flight to Vancouver.

-We’re off to Canada and Alaska for three weeks with APT Tours because Mum was watching tv three months ago and decided she wanted to see Burchart Gardens on Vancouver Island.
-Dad didn’t want to be bossed around in a tour group for three weeks and, rather conveniently, I’ve taken this year off work, so here I am.
+We’re off to Canada and Alaska for three weeks because Mum was watching tv three months ago and decided she wanted to see Burchart Gardens on Vancouver Island.
+Dad didn’t want to be bossed around in a tour group for three weeks and, rather conveniently, I’ve taken this year off work – so here I am.
 Luke is, of course, dying with loneliness and jealousy, but it’s a sacrifice I’m willing to make.

 The first real treat of this trip (apart from seeing Mum, of course) is that we’re flying business class.
-Mum was stiff and sore after coming to England in 2013 to travel around with Luke and I for a few weeks, so this time (possibly her last time, she’s 73), we’re doing it in style.
-A style to which I, sadly, cannot afford to become accustomed to.
+Mum was stiff and sore after coming to England in 2013 to travel around with Luke and I for a few weeks, so this time (possibly her last time as she says she feels she’s getting too old for it), we’re doing it in style.
+A style which I, sadly, cannot afford to become accustomed to.
 But that’s ok, I’ll just make the most of it this time.
-I’m not entirely sure what ‘making the most of it’ will entail, but I’ll try not to arrive with an epic hangover.
+I’m not entirely sure what ‘making the most of it’ will entail, but I’ll try not to arrive in Canada with a hangover.

-Even before the excitement of business class seats, is the new and (hopefully) thrilling experience of using the Qantas Club Lounge.
+Even before the excitement of business class seats, is the new and (hopefully) thrilling experience of using the Qantas Club Lounge (note: ended up being the Air NZ lounge).
 Neither Mum nor myself have ever experienced a private airport lounge before, and if it doesn’t look like a quintessential English gentlemens club with leather seats, crystal decanters and a cheese trolley, well, I shall write a stern email.

 Anyhow, time to brush my hair and try to make myself look like the sort of person who flies business class all the time.
 Wish me luck because I have no idea what I’m doing!